austin-lai/Setup-Android-Emulator-with-Web-Application-Security-Testing-Tools/README.md

 ## Setup Genymotion with Web Application Security Testing Tools (BurpSuite/OWASP ZAP/Fiddler Classic)

+**Genymotion is recommended for host with zscaler or proxy installed, as Genymotion allow bridge network access that most proxy services will hinders the network connectivity**

+**Possible drawback of Genymotion would be the emulator heavy load after GApps installed especially graphics extensive application**

 **Step 1**

 Download and install **Genymotion without virtualbox** (as virtualbox we can installed manually)